 What to Do After a Vape Detection Alert

-That has a number of practical effects:
+That has several useful effects:

 Entering sensitive areas without overstepping